stauth/laravel-stauth/README.md

 STAUTH_PROTECTED_ENV=local
 ```

-## Configuration
+## Other
+If you want to know or do more, read below.

+### Publish configuration

-You can also publish configuration and update required params in php file:
+You can publish configuration and update required params in php file:

 ```bash